ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 When the generator is iterated again, it will resume execution from the point where it was suspended and continue until it encounters the `return` keyword.
 When the `return` keyword is encountered, the generator stops execution and raises a `StopIteration` exception to signal that it has finished.

-## 94- What's the output of this code?
+## 94- What is the output of this code?

 ```Python
 _MangledGlobal__mangled = 23